DriversLab/onblock/README.md

 ## OnBlock
-OnBlock - it's interactive onboarding platform for Ton Ecosystem
+OnWard - it's interactive onboarding platform for Ton Ecosystem

 ## How to run